Past seminars & Recordings

 Jan 21, 2021 Zachary Lipton, Carnegie Mellon University

-Prediction Data-Driven Decision-Making in Real World Environments
+Prediction and Data-Driven Decision-Making in Real World Environments

 Zack's Abstract: Most machine learning methodology is developed to address prediction problems under restrictive assumptions and applied to drive decisions in environments where those assumptions are violated.
 This disconnect between our methodological frameworks and their application has caused confusion both among researchers (who often lack the right formalism to tackle these problems coherently) and practitioners (who have developed a folks tradition of ad hoc practices for deploying and monitoring systems).
 In this talk I'll discuss some of the critical disconnects plaguing the application of machine learning and our fledgling efforts to bridge some of these gaps.